dukeman365/guide/src/pages/certifications/apis-and-microservices/basic-node-and-express/implement-a-root-level-request-logger-middleware/index.md

 <!-- The article goes here, in GitHub-flavored Markdown.
 Feel free to add YouTube videos, images, and CodePen/JSBin embeds  -->

 It is easier to write this challenge all at the top (there is already a stub for it).
-This is because middleware must be placed the function calls you want it to be used for.
+This is because middleware must be placed above the function calls you want it to be used for.

 To set up your own middleware you can do it like so: